NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

 Proposed new latent indicating output:

     Zone Air System Latent Heating Energy [J]
       This output variable represents the latent heating energy in Joules that is actually supplied by the system to that zone for the timestep reported.
       This is the sensible heating rate multiplied by the simulation timestep.
       This is calculated and reported from the Correct step in the Zone Predictor-Corrector module.
 This field is not multiplied by zone or group multipliers.

     Zone Air System Latent Cooling Energy [J]
       This output variable represents the latent cooling energy in Joules that is actually supplied by the system to that zone for the timestep reported.
       This is the sensible cooling rate multiplied by the simulation timestep.
       This is calculated and reported from the Correct step in the Zone Predictor-Corrector module.
 This field is not multiplied by zone or group multipliers.

     Zone Air System Latent Heatng Rate [W]
       This output variable represents the latent heating rate in Watts that is actually supplied by the system to that zone for the timestep reported.
       This is calculated and reported from the Correct step in the Zone Predictor-Corrector module.
 This field is not multiplied by zone or group multipliers.

     Zone Air System Latent Cooling Rate [W]
       This output variable represents the latent cooling rate in Watts that is actually supplied by the system to that zone for the timestep reported.
-This is calculated and reported from the Correct step in the Zone Predictor-Corrector module.
+      This is calculated and reported from the Correct step in the Zone Predictor-Correctormodule.
 This field is not multiplied by zone or group multipliers.

     Zone Air System Sensible Heat Ratio []
       This is the ratio of zone air system sensible heating or cooling energy or rate to the total zone air system heating or cooling energy or rate (sensible + Latent).
 This is calculated and reported from the Correct step in the Zone Predictor-Corrector module.

     Zone Air Vapor Pressure Difference [Pa]
       The output variable represents the zone vapor pressure depression or difference (VPD) in Pacals of the zone conditions with respect to the saturated vapor pressure at the zone air temperature.

 The addition of latent sizing calculations opens up other places where an output related to sensible calculations could include the latent equivalent.
 These additional outputs will not be proposed for this latent sizing effort.
 For example: